ctdk/goiardi/shovey_api.md

 Method: GET

-Information about a shovey jobs status, both overall and each node's status.
+Information about a shovey job's status, both overall and each node's status.

 Response body format: